Clinical negligence Claims

 Did you know?

-By a similar token, you can also instigate the same procedures regarding taking legal steps towards claiming compensation, should you be the next of kin of someone who can’t pursue a claim themselves.
+Should you be the next of kin of someone who can’t pursue a claim themselves.
 Due to them being a victim of clinical negligence, resulting in their serious injury or death.
 You can claim compensation on their behalf.

 A big reason that people do not claim for Clinical negligence is the stigma surrounding claims against the NHS.